TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Previously it was also used to define a list of utilized directives/roles.

-You can either safely remove that file, or add your fixed text to it.
+You can either remove that file, or add your fixed text to it.
+If you remove the file, remember to also remove all references pointing to that file, like:

+..  code-block:: text
+    :caption: Documentation/Index.rst

+    ..  include:: /Includes.rst.txt

 Most official documentation uses this as the stub of the file:

 ..  code-block:: text
-    :caption: /Documentation/Includes.rst.txt
+    :caption: Documentation/Includes.rst.txt

     ..
 You can put central messages to display on all pages here